logo

 Thomas Smith

 Hey, good morning.
-Thanks for taking our questions and let me have my congrats on the strong quarter.
-We saw you had a very strong presence at the recent AANEM meeting and there were also quite a number of competitor data sets there in MG.
+Thanks for taking our questions and let me add my congrats on the strong quarter.
+We saw you had a very strong presence at the recent AANEM meeting, and there were a ton of also quite a number of competitor data sets there in MG.
 So I'm wondering if you could just comment on how you're thinking about some of these emerging targets like CD19 and MG.
 And then separately, I wanted to ask about thyroid eye disease.
-It sounds like the Phase 3 is progressing as planned, but I was wondering if you could comment on enrollment.
-Just remind us what your expectations are for the Phase 3 Top Line Readout.
+It sounds like the Phase III is progressing as planned, but I was wondering if you could comment on enrollment.
+Just remind us what your expectations are for the Phase III top-line readout.
 Thanks very much.

 speaker

-Thank you for the question.
-I think you're right to call out our leadership at AANEM.
-I'm very proud of the continuous stream of data which we continue to produce as a market leader and the first in class agent.
+Thomas, thank you for the question.
+I think you're right to call out our leadership at A&M. I'm very proud of the continuous stream of data which we continue to produce as a market leader and a first-in-class agent.
 We continue to see in the real world that we have put a very high bar.
-If we talk about more than 50% MSC, if we talk about more than 80,000 patient years worth of safety data, and then the absence of REMS programs, vaccination requirements, labs, no albumin issue.
-And then of course, from a convenience point of view, we're the only one showing such a spectrum of dosing possibilities, which really allows you to tailor to the individual lead of the patient.
-So we've put a bar high.
-We see competitors coming into the space that I haven't seen any particular data set, which is actually coming close to the high bar, which we have set.
+If we talk about more than 50% MSC, if we talk about more than 80,000 patient years worth of safety data, And then the absence of REMS programs, vaccination requirements, labs, no albumin issue.
+And then, of course, from a convenience point of view, we're the only one showing such a spectrum of dosing possibilities, which really allows you to tailor to the individual need of the patient.
+So we've put the bar high.
+We see competitors coming into the space, but I haven't seen any particular data set, which is actually coming close to the high bar, which we have set.
 We also continue to evolve and lead the space, you know, by moving upstream in the treatment paradigm.
 I think we have shown impressive steroid tapering data.
 I'm very proud of the fact that after one year, 25% of patients are off steroids.
 That's a big deal.
-And more than 40% are at five milligrams or lower a day.
-That again, you know, is a paradigm shift in the treatment of myelitis.
-So our conclusion of all the new data coming to the space is we've put the bar very high and we continue to shift that bar.
+And more than 40% are at 5 milligram or lower a day.
+That, again, you know, is a paradigm shift in the treatment of myasthenia.
+So our conclusion of all the new data coming to the space is, We've put the bar very high, and we continue to shift that bar.
 Thank you for the question.

 speaker

-Your next question comes from the line of Yatin Seneyev from Guggenheim.
+Your next question comes from the line of Yatin Sanea from Guggenheim.
 Your line is open.

 speaker

-Hi, this is Delman from Yatin.
-Congrats for the quarter and thanks for taking our question.
-For the Sjogren program, can you please clarify if you have reached alignment with the FDA on the pivotal program?
-And is there any color you can share on trial design and statistical plan?
+Hi, this is Thelma for Yatin.
+Congrats for the quarter, and thanks for taking our question.
+For the Sjogren program, can you please clarify if you have reached alignment with the FDA on the Pivotal program, and is there any color you can share on trial design and statistical plan?
 Thank you.

 speaker

-Thank you for the question.
+So thank you for the question.
 I think we're on track to start the study before the end of the year.
 I think that's the key message for our investment audience.
 We did have the appropriate FDA interactions.
 So we feel we're aligned and we have calibrated a study design and endpoints.
-So we're actually in operationalization mode and we're on track to start the study before end of the year.
-By the way, on TED there's a question I forgot to answer a minute ago.
-You're right, everything is on the plan and on track, but too early, of course, to talk about completion dates for both TED and Sjogrens.
+So we're actually in operationalization modus and we're on track to start the study before end of the year.
+By the way, on TED, there's a question I forgot to answer a minute ago.
+You're right, everything is on the plan and on track, but too early, of course, to talk about completion dates for both TED and Sjogren's.
 Thank you for the questions.

 speaker

-Your next question comes from the line of Simon Baeger from Redburn Atlantic.
+Your next question comes from the line of Simon Baker from Redburn Atlantic.
 Your line is open.
 Simon, your line is open.
-And our next question comes from the line of Douglas Hale from HC Wainwright.
+And our next question comes from the line of Douglas Sale from HC Wainwright.
 Your line is open.

 speaker

-Hi, good morning.
+Hi.
+Good morning.
 Thanks for taking the questions.
 I'm just curious on the commentary regarding the CIDP launch leading to new prescribers in MG.
 I'm just curious in terms of the profile for some of those new prescribers who are now starting.
-Were they just not not have big practices in MG?
+Were they, you know, just not have big practices in MG?
 Were they just not familiar with the product?
 And just, you know, do you have any color in terms of why, you know, just given the such early success you had in MG, why this was the catalyst for them?
-Thank you very much and congrats on the results.
+Thank you very much, and congrats on the results.

 speaker

-Yeah, thank you.
-Thank you for the question.
-Look, I would say you will recall that when we were characterizing the CIDP opportunity, there's a lot more CIDP patients that are out with community neurologists than there are MG patients.
+Yeah, thank you for the question.
+Look, I would say you will recall that when we were characterizing the CIDP opportunity, There's a lot more CIDP patients that are out with community neurologists than there are MG patients.
 However, there are MG patients also with community neurologists.
 So we broadened our target list in line with the CIDP launch.
-And that is reflected by the the field force expansion that we also invested in in preparation for the CIDP launch.
+And that is reflected by the field force expansion that we also invested in in preparation for the CIDP launch.
 So with that field expansion and the target expansion, we're reaching new neurologists.
-Some of these new to VivGuard and some of them, as you heard, have started with the CIDP and then and then expanded their prescribing to MG.
+Some of these are new to VivGuard.
+And some of them, as you heard, have started with CIDP and then expanded their prescribing to MG.

 speaker